Want to become plastic-free in HK?

 Plenty of businesses have realized the potential profits of sustainable products.
 To keep your purchases local, we’ve gathered a list of our four favorite eco-shops in Hong Kong.

-The 5 best plastic free shops in Hong Kong
+The 5 best plastic-free or zero waste stores in Hong Kong

 Plastic-free HK is an online shop with a broad range of products curated to help Hong Kongers live as sustainably as possible.
 They offer everything from baby and child items to cleaning supplies to bath and beauty products.